 Physically captures drone – good for forensics and prosecution, ground-launched net cannons are semi-automatic with high accuracy, drone deployed nets have long range, low risk of collateral damage.

 Kinetic solution could result in debris depending on parachute options, drone deployed nets imprecise and long reload time, ground-launched nets have a short range.

 A high-powered optical device which produces an extremely focused beam of light, or laser beam.
 The laser defeats the drone by destroying the structure and/or the electronics.

-Cons: Difficult to scale due to limited amount of birds available, man-power intensive training and maintenance, birds could be a hazard themselves at airports.
+Difficult to scale due to limited number of birds available, man-power intensive training and maintenance, birds could be a hazard themselves at airports.

 Talking about software; Command & Control (C2) software can make or break your counter-drone system.
 All the data from those different sensors and technologies need to be collected, processed and displayed in a user-friendly way that makes sense and is actionable.

 So, it pays to make sure you’re getting a scalable, sensor-agnostic, and user-friendly C2 solution with your system.

 Good examples of counter-drone C2 systems are ESG’s Taranis, and Operational Solutions’ FACE.